 Poverty by Family Composition

 Family type has a significant bearing on poverty.
 Families headed by two adults are likely to have more sources of income than single-adult families with children and are therefore less likely to be poor.
-In 2013, nearly four out of every ten nonmetro families headed by a female with no spouse present were poor (39.1 percent) and five out of every ten of those with related children were poor (50.5 percent).
-In contrast, less than one in ten nonmetro married couple families were poor in 2013.
+In 2014, nearly four out of every ten nonmetro families headed by a female with no spouse present were poor (37.7 percent) and about five out of every ten of those with related children were poor (48.4 percent).
+In contrast, less than one in ten nonmetro married couple families were poor in 2014.
 Poverty rates by family type also reveal large metro-nonmetro differences for single-adult families.
-In 2013, the poverty rate was about 10 percentage points higher for nonmetro families headed by females (no spouse present) in general as well as for those with related children than for the same types of metro families.
+In 2014, the poverty rate was eight percentage points higher for nonmetro families headed by females (no spouse present) in general and nine percentage points higher for those with related children than for the same types of metro families.

 These rates do not indicate how long people live in poverty.
 Some families cycle into and out of poverty over time, while others are persistently poor.
 Persistent poverty among children is of particular concern, as the cumulative effect of being poor may lead to poor health, limited education, and other negative outcomes.
 Also, research suggests that the more time a child spends in poverty or living in a high poverty area, particularly those with concentrations of racial and ethnic minorities, the greater the chance of being poor as an adult.
 See "Child Poverty Persistent and Widespread" in Rural America at a Glance, 2009 and Rural Children at a Glance for more on this topic.